 Here the results are ranked by a combination of a query match score and a user rating and popularity score.

-While a high rating and popularity score is an indication that an app is much liked by many people, it is of course no guarantee for the quality of the app.
+While a high user rating and popularity score is an indication that an app is much liked by many people, it is of course no guarantee for the quality of the app.

 We do not recommend the apps at the beginning of the list over the other apps.